 Stepping up to secondary school

-Anyone attending the project is also invited to a follow-up meeting once term has started and then further meetings over the course of the first term, so that any small issues can be addressed at an early stage.
+Anyone attending the project is also invited to a follow-up meeting once the term has started and then further meetings over the course of the first term so that any small issues can be addressed at an early stage.

-During the early part of the summer term of Year 6, the Ashcombe SENCo will visit primary school SENCos to discuss pupils on the SEN register and the type of support they may need.
-At these meetings we would discuss what support a pupil may need in class to help them access learning and what interventions they may have had at primary school.
-All pupils on the SEN register are discussed at these meetings.
-The SENCo also attends the Year 6 annual reviews of any pupils with EHCPs who are planning on attending The Ashcombe, to ensure targets for these pupils are appropriate for the transition to secondary school and also any specific information about support for these pupils can be transferred.
-This also gives a chance for these families and pupils to meet the SENCo and put a face to a name.
+During the early part of the summer term of Year 6, the Ashcombe SENCo will visit primary school SENCos to discuss students on the SEN register and the type of support they may need.
+At these meetings, we would discuss what support a student may need in class to help them access learning and what interventions they may have had at primary school.
+All students on the SEN register are discussed at these meetings.
+The SENCo also attends the Year 6 annual reviews of any students with EHCPs who are planning on attending The Ashcombe, to ensure targets for these students are appropriate for the transition to secondary school and also any specific information about support for these students can be transferred.
+This also gives these families and students a chance to meet the SENCo and put a face to a name.